 November 30th: Chatted with my photographer to choose the actual date to have the photoshoot.

-*Tip* Check the weather on the date you choose and use this website The Golden Hour to see when the lighting will be best on the day of your shoot.
+*Tip* Check the weather on the day you select and use this website, The Golden Hour, to see when the lighting will be best on the day of your shoot.
 Your photographer will likely do these things as well, but I always like to know so that I’m better prepared.
 In my case, it led me to buy a few cute wintery things to wear in the photos, because it was winter (like 50 degrees) in Florida and Floridians will use any excuse to wear a cute winter hat.